Running Man star Song Ji Hyo to be paid 948 million KRW in settlement after winning lawsuit against ex-agency

 -

-Earlier this year, actress Song Ji Hyo ended her agreement with Uzu Rocks and initiated legal action against them for outstanding payments.
+Song Ji Hyo ended her agreement with Uzu Rocks and initiated legal action against them for outstanding payments earlier this year.
 During that period, Uzu Rocks accepted Song Ji Hyo's contract termination, issued an apology, and acknowledged that the premature termination was their responsibility.

 Song Ji Hyo wins lawsuit against Uzu Rocks

-On November 22, the Seoul Central District Court ruled in favor of Song Ji Hyo, determining that Uzu Rocks owed her not only 984 million won (approximately $746,048) in unpaid earnings but also an additional amount for delayed interest and other charges.
+On November 22, the Seoul Central District Court ruled in favor of Song Ji Hyo, determining that Uzu Rocks owed her not only 984 million KRW (approximately 746,048 USD) in unpaid earnings but also an additional amount for delayed interest and other charges.

 Since Uzu Rocks received the judgment on November 28 and has chosen not to appeal within two weeks (exceeding the deadline to file an appeal), Song Ji Hyo has officially emerged victorious in the lawsuit against her former agency.